wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.19.3 =
+* Fixed: Bug with YouTube & Vimeo videos
+* Fixed: Bug with posting comments on some installations

 = Version 1.9.19.2 =
 * Fixed: Changed references of 'siteurl' and 'home' to url (siteurl & home are depreciated in bloginfo())
 * Fixed: Other minor code warnings